NIME-conference/ECO_NIME/laser_cutting.md

 #### Materials

 Laser cutters can cut many different materials, and it is more than advisable that users consider the environmental consequences of using them.
 Materials like MDF [[9]], for instance, are very cheap but based on synthetic adhesives.
 MDF is not biodegradable and has no carbon offset value, so it is better not to use it.
+Also, keep in mind that a lasercutter basically **burns** a material to cut it, and because of this, there are many materials that are not usable with those machines due to the toxic emissions that they provoke when burning (for example PVC, but the list is quite long [[13]]).

 Instead, it is advisable to go for cardboard, which is extremely easy to get, carry around, and recycle.
 Also, when working with wood (very common material for laser cutting), ensure it comes from a sustainable chain, such as FSC [[7]] or PEFC [[8]]-certified wood.